 For those riding the bike for more gravity-oriented things, the Sentinel LT link also brings an increase in travel.
 With the stock shock size, travel is increased to 146mm.
 The carbon frame has more clearance and can run up to a 205×62.5mm shock for 158mm of travel.
 This allows the bike to be set up as 160/158, which is up there with some of the burlier enduro bikes out there.
 For the time being, this is the Super Sentinel.

 Please check your shock stroke before installing the link.
 This is the distance between the shock body and the surface on the spring retainer/clip that the bottom out bumper rests on.
 We have encountered shocks where the stroke is significantly more than it should be.
 There will be clearance issues if your stroke exceeds recommendations.

 Some carbon Sentinels can run a 205×62.5 mm shock for 158 mm of travel, but not all.
 If you do decide to run your carbon Sentinel with 158 mm of travel, please check all frame clearances at full bottom out.
 While it works comfortably on our test bikes, we’ve seen enough variation in carbon frames from other brands where it’s a wise idea to check.
 The area to pay close attention to is the clearance between the shock reservoir and the frame.
 It clears on the DHX2, but longer reservoir shocks may have issues here.

 Welcome to our newly redesigned website!
-We're excited to offer free shipping to customers in all 50 US states!
+We're excited to offer free shipping to all customers in the lower 48 U.S. states & APOs!

 Sign up for our newsletter for updates on new products, promos, and sales!